eooo-io/specql/README.md

 In modern web development, we often start with API design using OpenAPI (formerly Swagger) specifications.
 However, translating these specifications into database schemas and ORM models is typically a manual, time-consuming process that can lead to inconsistencies between your API contract and data layer.

 specql automates this process by:
-- 🔄 Converting OpenAPI schemas directly into database structures
+- Converting OpenAPI schemas directly into database structures
-- 🛠️ Generating language-specific ORM models and migrations
+- Generating language-specific ORM models and migrations
-- ✨ Creating boilerplate CRUD operations
+- Creating boilerplate CRUD operations
-- 🔍 Maintaining consistency between API and database
+- Maintaining consistency between API and database
-- 🚀 Accelerating development workflow
+- Accelerating development workflow

-### Perfect For:
+### Perfect For

+**API-First Development**
-- 🏗️ **API-First Development**: Start with your API design and automatically generate the supporting database structure
+Start with your API design and automatically generate the supporting database structure.

+**Rapid Prototyping**
-- 🔄 **Rapid Prototyping**: Quickly turn API specifications into working backends
+Quickly turn API specifications into working backends.

+**Microservices**
-- 🎯 **Microservices**: Generate consistent data layers across multiple services
+Generate consistent data layers across multiple services.

+**Database Migrations**
-- 🔁 **Database Migrations**: Automatically create migrations when your API specs change
+Automatically create migrations when your API specs change.

+**Documentation**
-- 📚 **Documentation**: Keep your API, database, and code documentation in sync
+Keep your API, database, and code documentation in sync.

 A CLI tool that generates database setups from OpenAPI specifications.